beeware/briefcase/docs/en/reference/commands/run.md

 Prevent the automated update and build of app code that is performed when specifying by the `--test` option.

+## `--debug <debugger>`   { #run-debug }

+Run the app in debug mode in the bundled app environment and establish a debugger connection via a socket.

+Currently the following debuggers are supported:

+- `pdb`: This is used for debugging via console (see [Debug via PDB][debug-pdb])
+- `debugpy`: This is used for debugging via VS Code (see [Debug via VS Code][debug-vscode])

+For `debugpy` Briefcase will automatically apply path mapping of the source code from your bundled app in the `build` folder to your local source code defined under `sources` in your `pyproject.toml`.
+This would collide with an existing `pathMappings` setting in your VS Code `launch.json` file.
+Therefore, if you are using `debugpy`, do not set `pathMappings` manually in your VS Code `launch.json`.

+If calling only `--debug` without selecting a debugger explicitly, `pdb` is used as default.

+This is an **experimental** new feature, that is currently only supported on Windows and macOS.

+The selected debugger in `run --debug <debugger>` has to match the selected debugger in `build --debug <debugger>`.

+## `--debugger-host <host>`

+Specifies the host of the socket connection for the debugger.
+This option is only used when the `--debug <debugger>` option is specified.
+The default value is `localhost`.

+## `--debugger-port <port>`

+Specifies the port of the socket connection for the debugger.
+This option is only used when the `--debug <debugger>` option is specified.
+The default value is `5678`.

 ## Passthrough arguments

 If you want to pass any arguments to your app's command line, you can specify them using the `--` marker to separate Briefcase's arguments from your app's arguments.
 For example: